Jesse-Cohen/Separation-Above-Expectation/README.md

    1. **Yds_Beyond_Success**
        - The vertical distance beyond the yardage deemed to be a successful play for the offense
-           - play success is defined in [Feature Analysis and Engineering](https://github.com/Jesse-Cohen/Expected-Receiver-Separation/blob/master/Notebooks/Feature_Analysis_and_Engineering.ipynb) notebook, and is based on down and distance.
+           - play success is defined in the [Feature Analysis and Engineering](https://github.com/Jesse-Cohen/Expected-Receiver-Separation/blob/master/Notebooks/Feature_Analysis_and_Engineering.ipynb) notebook and is based on down and distance.
        - Though Air_Yds was most impactful feature when using *all* our features, 'Yds_beyond_success' was the most helpful in predictions in smaller feature spaces
    2. **NDP**
        - A categorical feature with this mapping {Cornerbacks:0, Safeties+DBs:1, Defenseive Linemen:2, Linebackers:3}